cityofaustin/Residential-Permitting/_projects/general-process/define.md

 * Moving or adding a plumbing utility,
 * Or installing a new hot water heater.

-Your contractor is responsible for getting the required permits if you are installing or replacing your hot water heater.
+Your contractor is responsible for getting the required permits if you are installing or replacing a hot water heater.

 ### Tree permits

 The city protects certain trees in order to maintain Austin’s natural beauty.
-If you are working on the inside of your home, a tree review is necessary to make sure that any equipment brought in does not damage the critical root zone of any protected trees on your property.
+If you are working on the inside of your home, a tree review is still necessary to make sure that any equipment does not damage the critical root zone of any protected trees on your property.

 [Learn more about protected trees and construction requirements](http://alpha.webuildthis.city/residential-toolkit/building-near-a-tree/).